CADViewer/cadviewer-testapp-angular-v01/README.md

 The CADViewer API is found at: https://cadviewer.com/cadviewerproapi/global.html.

-## CADViewer Install instructions - React JS
+## CADViewer Install instructions - React JS and VueJS

-On React, Install CADViewer with: *npm i cadviewer*, see instructions in:  https://www.npmjs.com/package/cadviewer
+On ReactJS and VueJS, Install CADViewer with: *npm i cadviewer*, see instructions in:  https://www.npmjs.com/package/cadviewer

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).